Partially identified heteroskedastic SVARs

 It is important to stress that all the results developed in the paper can be rephrased in terms of different normalization rules coherent with Definition \ref{def:norm}.

 \textit{Equality restrictions}

-The standard approach to address the identification issue in SVARs is to impose equality restrictions on the structural parameters or on particular linear and non-linear functions of them.
-Although not common in the literature of heteroskedastic SVARs \textit{\`{a} la} \cite{LanneLutkepohl08JMCB}, we do not preclude this possibility and allow for possible equality and sign restrictions.
+The classical approach to address the identification issue in SVARs is to impose equality restrictions on the structural parameters or on particular linear and non-linear functions of them.
+Although not common in the literature of heteroskedastic SVARs, we do not preclude this possibility and allow for possible equality and sign restrictions.
 We first consider the former, while the latter will be presented in the next section.

-\cite{GK18} and \cite{ARW18}, in the context of SVARs, stress that imposing constraints on the structural parameters, or on suitable functions of them, such as on the impulse responses, corresponds to restrict the columns of the orthogonal matrix $Q\in \Qa$, mapping the reduced-form parameters into the structural ones.
+\cite{GK18} and \citetalias{ARW18}, in the context of SVARs, stress that imposing constraints on the structural parameters, or on suitable functions of them, such as on the impulse responses, corresponds to restrict the columns of the orthogonal matrix $Q\in \Qa$.
 Here below, we show that it also happens in the context of HSVARs.
 In fact, as shown in Eq. (\ref{eigen decomposition}), the structural-form parameters can be defined as the product of the orthogonal matrix $Q$ and quantities coming from the reduced form.
-As this latter elements are unrestricted, imposing restrictions is equivalent to constrain the columns of $Q$.
-The set of equality restrictions we consider are as follows:
+As these latter elements are unrestricted, imposing restrictions is equivalent to constrain the columns of $Q$.
+The set of equality restrictions we consider, in compact notation, are as follows:

-where $e_i$ is the $i$-th column of the identity matrix $I_n$.
-A compact notation for the restrictions can be given by

 where $F_{i}(\phi)$, of dimension $f_{i}\times n$, depends on the reduced-form parameters $\phi=(B, \Omega_1, \Omega_2)$ only, while $q_{i}$ is the \textit{i}-th column of $Q$.
 The total number of restrictions characterizing the HSVAR is given by $f=f_1+\cdots+f_n$.